wpgp/peanutButter/README.md

 Code for the *peanutButter* R package is openly available from WorldPop on GitHub: https://github.com/wpgp/peanutButter.

 #### Steps
-1. Explore population parameters until you find a combination that produces reasonable estimates of total population, urban population, and rural population for the country as a whole.
+1. Use the sliders to explore population parameters until you find a combination that produces reasonable estimates of total population, urban population, and rural population for the country as a whole.

-2. Use the "Save Population Raster" button to generate a gridded population map (a geotiff raster) that is produced by applying your population parameters to building footprints in each approximately 100 m grid cell across the country.
+2. Use the "Gridded Population Estimates" button to generate a gridded population map (a geotiff raster) that is produced by applying your population parameters to building footprints in each approximately 100 m grid cell across the country.

-3. Use the "Save Settings" button to save a .csv spreadsheet with your population parameters.
+3. Use the "Settings" and/or "Source Files" button(s) to save the input data.

+#### Advantages
+- This method is quick and easy to implement in situations where suitable population estimates are not currently available.
+- High resolution building footprints provide a valuable source of information about where populations are located and their relative densities.

+#### Disadvantages
+- This method is not objective or driven by population data (i.e. household surveys).
+It relies on your subjective estimates of population characteristics.
+- There are no estimates of uncertainty provided by this method.
+You will have no objective basis for determing the accuracy the estimates produced.

 #### Method